 This cottage truly captures the colorful, artsy, and independent vibe of California.
 Built in 1915, the Victorian cottage has an intimate feel yet comfortably accommodates six people in its cozy, eccentric rooms.
 The interior is defined by African Colonial decor reflecting the owner’s trips to Africa, and it’s conveniently located just a block from the Saturday Farmer’s Market, and two blocks from the cafes, shopping, and theaters of State Street.
 There’s also a game table with chess, backgammon, and a decks of cards, and a TV equipped with Netflix to keep the family entertained.

 Santa Claus, Indiana

 Santa Claus, Indiana is indisputably one of the most Christmassy towns in the country.
 It’s home to the Santa Claus Museum and Village, the 1880 Santa Claus Church, and the Santa Claus Post Office, which fields thousands of Santa letters each year.
 This three-bedroom home is the ideal base from which to explore the holiday-themed town.
 Sleeping six guests, the house is large enough for the whole family and located conveniently close to all the town’s Santa attractions.

 Log cabin with waterfront views

-If you prefer a little distance from the Santa Claus gimmick, while still having easy driving access into town, this cabin on Yellow Banks Lake is perfect.
-Just 20 minutes from Santa Claus, this cozy log cabin sits right on a pond and offers your family a more intimate holiday experience.
-It has all the amenities you’d expect, though without the frills, and sleeps five people in a bedroom loft.
+If you prefer a little distance from the Santa Claus gimmick, while still having easy driving access into town, this cabin on the Ohio River is perfect.
+Just 30 minutes from Santa Claus, this cozy cabin sits right on the waters edge and offers your family a more intimate holiday experience.
+It has all the amenities you’d expect and sleeps six people.